Under the Hood

 While the caching strategy above assures data accuracy and consistent performance, it has one big drawback: cached values are not searchable, which is for example, why you cannot search based on calculated FCirc values.
 It also has occasional maintenance tasks associated with it, such as generating those cached values after a load.

-A strategy newer than the caching strategy that solves accuracy, performance, and searchability, is maintained database table fields, and that work was done with a mind toward both scalability and adaptability.
-It works much in the same way that the caching strategy does, as it triggers updates based on monitored database records, but comes with extra features:
+An alternate strategy that improves upon the caching (but has not yet been fully integrated) achieves the same accuracy and performance as caching, but adds search/sort ability, is "maintained database table fields".
+Designed to be scalable and adaptable, it works much in the same way that the caching strategy does, as it triggers updates based on monitored database records, but comes with extra features:

 - Multiple configurable modes that govern when to perform the updates.